kkrajczar/DSGeneric/Clustering_mixed_data.md

 - Converting categorical attributes to binary values, and then doing k-means as if these were numeric values.
 Earlier method, see [Ralambondrainy](https://www.sciencedirect.com/science/article/abs/pii/016786559500075R).

 - Gower distance apparently [can be used](https://stats.stackexchange.com/questions/15287/hierarchical-clustering-with-mixed-type-data-what-distance-similarity-to-use) for clustering nominal, quantitative, etc, variables.
 Not sure if it is good for mixed data, too.
 For python, [see this discussion](https://stackoverflow.com/questions/26387662/python-equivalent-of-daisy-in-the-cluster-package-of-r) and also [this one](https://github.com/scikit-learn/scikit-learn/issues/5884).
 In R, there is already an "official" [implementation](https://stats.stackexchange.com/questions/15287/hierarchical-clustering-with-mixed-type-data-what-distance-similarity-to-use).
 In case of python, read also [this](https://stackoverflow.com/questions/18952587/use-distance-matrix-in-scipy-cluster-hierarchy-linkage).
+Gower distance ["fits well"](https://towardsdatascience.com/clustering-on-mixed-type-data-8bbd0a2569c3) with partitioning around medoids (PAM).

 ### k-means vs k-medians vs k-modes vs k-prototyping vs hierarchical clustering